Hynst/WTS_cSVs_analysis/README.md

 ### Run analysis 2
 No need for instalation
    1) Download bla_met.R and metacall_wrapper.sh from repository, ensure that R libraries "stringr", "reshape", "reshape2" are include in your R library path
+   2) Copy all samples results from each pipelines to new folders ie. /ERIC , /JAFFA , /FC
+   3) Please name files prefix in each folder consistently ie. S1_eric_results.tsv, S1_jaffa_results.tsv, S1_fc_results.tsv
-   2) Run metacall_wrapper.sh in this way (ensure that metacall_wrapper.sh and bla_met.R is in the same folder):
+   4) Run metacall_wrapper.sh in this way (ensure that metacall_wrapper.sh and bla_met.R is in the same folder):
       ./metacall_wrapper.sh /PATH_TO_ERICSCRIPT_RESULTS /PATH_TO_JAFFA_RESULTS /PATH_TO_FUSIONCATCHER_RESULTS /OUT_FOLDER

    NOTE: Ensure that parameteres of script are in exactly same order as mentioned.
 If you will provide different numbers of parameteres script will not work properly